Machine learning of electronic structure and atomistic properties from the external potential: Theory and methods

 As with higher-order tensor products of atomic densities, a hierarchy of such operator tensor products may be systematically constructed to form a controllable and systematically improvable set of inputs to model functions of $\vext$.
+The resulting features can then be used as inputs to a linear model following Eq.~\ref{eq:linear-model}.
+Alternatively, Eq.~\eqref{eq:H-otimes-H} can be implemented within a nonlinear model (such as a message passing neural network), by replacing the traditional geometric inputs with elements of the external potential as described in SM Section~\ref{sisec:mpnn-results}.

 Matrix products correspond to a specific contraction within the full tensor product space, which is obtained by rearranging the coupling in Eq.~\eqref{eq:H-otimes-H}.
 The tensor product in Eq.~\eqref{eq:H-otimes-H} involves the coupling of the two input irreps $\lambda_1$ and $\lambda_2$ to form the total angular momentum $\Lambda$, through $\cg{\lambda_1 \mu_1}{\lambda_2 \mu_2}{\Lambda M}$.
-In contrast, rather than first forming equivariant blocks and subsequently coupling them, the matrix product first computes rotational invariants associated with the intermediate atomic center and then combines them with the equivariant orbitals on the pair of atoms indexing the matrix element (derivation in the SM Sec.~\ref{sisec:matprod-equiv}).
+Rather than first forming equivariant blocks and subsequently coupling them, the matrix product first computes rotational invariants associated with the intermediate atomic center and then combines them with the equivariant orbitals on the pair of atoms indexing the matrix element (derivation in the SM Sec.~\ref{sisec:matprod-equiv}).